-Criminal Defense of manslaughter in Louisiana is charged in the following circumstances, statute in blue below, and also when the accused may qualify for a different type of Murder charge but the District Attorney has a weak case.
+Criminal Defense of manslaughter in Louisiana is charged in the following circumstances, statute below.
 A criminal defense trial for manslaughter is procedurally like any other serious felony, in that it is a very serious charge that takes a tremendous effort and skill level to properly defend.

 This is obviously a very serious charge and requires a very serious criminal defense.
 If you know someone that has been charged with manslaughter, you must do everything in your power to hire a skilled criminal defense attorney.
-The crime of manslaughter, as you can see below, is often charged when a crime would otherwise be first or second degree murder, but the defendant has the ability to show that there was ‘sudden passion’ or ‘heat of blood’ – terms of art that are defined in the Louisiana jurisprudence.
-This is an affirmative defense to a charge of first or second degree murder, and often time the criminal defense of murder charges are a serious effort to get the jury to come back with a lessor included crime like manslaughter.
-In an affirmative defense trial, the criminal defense attorney must assist the defendant in presenting evidence of the elements, ‘sudden passion’ or ‘heat of blood’, and the defendant bears this burden.
-Presenting an affirmative defense in a case like this takes great skill and experience, because the criminal defense is completely different from normal criminal trials in two distinct ways (1) the burden is on the defendant to prove the defense, unlike normally where the State bears all the burden; and (2) the defendant has to admit to the killing, and then offer one of the defenses.
-It is also a case where the defendant almost certainly will take the stand in his/her own defense – again, something that is not normal in most criminal defense trials.
+The crime of manslaughter, as you can see below, is often charged when a crime would otherwise be first or second degree murder, but the defendant has the ability to show that there was ‘sudden passion’ or ‘heat of blood’ – terms of the law that are defined in the Louisiana jurisprudence.
+This crime is a lesser included charge of first or second degree murder, which means at a trial on the crime with more serious punishment the jury can decide to find the defendant guilty of the lessor crime.
+Often times the criminal defense of murder charges are a serious effort to get the jury to come back with a lessor included crime like manslaughter or negligent homicide.

 If you, or someone you know, has been charged with manslaughter, hire a skilled criminal defense attorney immediately.
-Call The Ambeau Law Firm, and we will start the fight from the first day, and work diligently to get you the best outcome possible in your criminal defense matter.
+Call The Ambeau Law Firm and come in for a consultation where we can speak honestly about the road ahead and what we can do for you.
+If we decide to fight these charges together, we will start the fight from the first day, and work diligently to get you the best outcome possible in your criminal defense matter.

 La.
 R. S. 14:31.
 Manslaughter